-We have to integrate chatbots with the e-health records to start with the basic patient data.
+We need to integrate healthcare chatbots with e-health records to start with the basic patient data.
 With time, they can use the data to provide patient information.
-Determining basic symptoms and matching them with known ailments is also something that the bots will become good at with time.
+Determining basic symptoms and matching them with known ailments is also something that the bots will become good at, with time.

-Doctors do their best to be available all the time and dedicate enough attention to each patient.
-But the problem is, doctors are usually on a tight schedule, and being available for every patient is impossible at times.
-Hence, chatbots came into work!
 Healthcare Chatbots are available 24/7 and are dedicated to assisting patients through their recovery.
-While the doctors save many more lives out there, this chatbot can help you in tasks such as reminding you about your medicines, provide medical information, give you tips, and monitor your overall well-being.
+This chatbot can help you in tasks such as reminding you about your medicines, provide medical information, give you tips, and monitor your overall well-being.

 Builds a rapport with the patients and provides assistance

 Imagine one of your patients has fallen ill but can’t describe what they’re feeling.
 What would they do?
 They’d start by looking up their symptoms online, and you know how that turns out.
 They would most likely land on a page that scares them further and stresses them out even more.

 Now, imagine another situation where this patient had an assistant that walks through their symptoms in real-time.
 This assistant could also help with appointment booking, finding a doctor, and more.
 That’s precisely why your patients need a health bot!

 When a patient visits your website, your chatbot needs to give them a warm greeting and help them through the symptoms, predict potential diagnosis, and provide them the option of booking an appointment with you directly.